 The association projected tourism revenue in Phuket this year would amount to between 94 billion and 95 billion baht.

-was only 10-15% compared with 50% in the same period last year.
+The hotel occupancy rate in May and June, the trough of the low season, was only 10-15% compared with 50% in the same period last year.
 The low rate was attributed mainly to high oil prices and the resulting surge in airfares.

 Air tickets normally account for about 60-70% of the total expense of visitors.